A graphical framework for interpretable correlation matrix models: Penalized complexity prior for

-Despite a correlation matrix being characterized by multiple parameters, we can formulate a multivariate prior by combining individual univariate conditional priors corresponding to each simpler model (see \cite{sorbye2017penalised} for an example with autoregressive time series).
-To illustrate the derivation of the multivariate prior, that is based on the relationships between a sequence of flexible-base model pairs, we examine the graphical structure outlined in Figure~\ref{fig:fig3}, as detailed in Section \ref{sec:sub23}.

-Given the parameters ($q_1^2, q_2^2, q_3^2$), we define a multivariate prior as a product of univariate PC priors based on the distance between models after removing one parent at each step.
-The PC prior for the correlation matrix becomes:

-This equates to sequentially setting the parents' variance equal to zero.
-The first step evaluates the distance between the flexible (3 parents) and base model (2 parents), conditional on the first 2 parents.
-Hence, it evaluates the prior for the parameter $q_3^2$ conditional on $q_1^2$ and $q_2^2$.
-In the next step, the flexible model is defined by the 2 remaining parents (parent 1 with variance $q_1^2$ and parent 2 with variance $q_2^2$), and the base model only includes parent 1, thus evaluating the prior for $q_2^2$ conditional on $q_1^2$.
-The last step is based on the distance between the model with the last parent remaining and the independence between the children.

-To define the penalized complexity prior for the correlation matrix, we rely on the relationship between the Kullback-Leibler divergence and Fisher information computed at the base model for exponential families \cite{Simpson2016}.
-For each model couple in the sequence, we approximate the KLD as:
+The penalized complexity prior is a tilted Jeffrey's prior for $\xi$.
+We may derive it by leveraging the relationship between the Kullback-Leibler divergence and Fisher information computed at the base model for exponential families \cite{Simpson2016}.
+For each model couple in the sequence, we can approximate the KLD as:

 where $I(0)$ is the Fisher information computed at the base model where $\xi=0$, represents the variance associated with the parent removed.
-The prior is then:
+It is easy to verify that the prior is then:

+The probabilities of the exponential distribution are tilted with respect to $\sqrt{(I(0)}$.
+However, in our code, we have implemented the exact numerical version, see Appendix \ref{appendix:appA}.

+In summary, the PC prior is defined on the scale of the distance from the base model and then transferred to the scale of the original parameter by a standard change of variable transformation.
+We can build the prior for the corresponding flexibility parameter using an exponential distribution based on the distance from the base model and then transform it back to the original scale.
+In the end, the suitable prior is the one place most of its mass on $d=0$, and this requirement helps to guide the choice of the $\lambda$, which will depend on the change of variable on the flexibility parameter.